platao/dockerfiles/README.md

 * @jessfraz (GIMP, Firefox)
 * @fgrehm (Firefox)

-Thanks for all these for your hard work!
+Thanks for all folks for your hard work!